Kingmaker Workflow Management

 |- CROWNFriends/

-|- test/<era>/<samplenick>/<channel>/<samplenick>_<counter>.root
+|- test_friend_v1/<era>/<samplenick>/<channel>/<samplenick>_<counter>.root

 Production of friend trees with additional friends as input